reemhalamish/nv_lab/README.md

 # nv_lab
-here is the source code for the system, and the GUI!
+Here is the source code for the system, and the GUI!

+The settings file is located at C:\lab\setupInfo.json